 When it comes to social interaction, Basic is going to feel a lot like high school, which is weird when you go through it at 25 like I did.
 With the age limit to enlist increasing, the age range is starting to vary.
 You’ll make some of your best friends and memories in Basic, and you’ll learn some lessons… mostly about yourself.

-The important thing to remember in Basic is that they’re going to play mind games, but practically everyone makes it through to the other side.
+The important thing to remember in Basic is, they are going to play mind games, but practically everyone makes it through to the other side.
 Don’t worry about failing, focus on overcoming everything thrown your way, and being the best you can be, every single day.

 Discipline: Yes.
 Responsibility: Sort Of.

 You’ll learn discipline immediately.
 You’ll make your bed everyday.
 You’ll be physically active.
 You’ll wake up early.
 But making amazing hospital corners on your bed doesn’t equate to being a responsible human being.